Have you delivered an Everything DiSC® program, watched learners gain new insights, and wanted ideas for extending this learning?

 Agile EQ profiles

 Refer learners to specific sections or pages of their report.

 Strengths and needs: Ask learners to review their needs.
 They can find these on Catalyst at Home > Agile EQ > My EQ Strengths or under “My EQ Snapshot” on page 8 of the PDF report.
 Ask:

 - What steps could you take to get your needs better met?

-Developing EQ: Refer learners either to Catalyst see Home > Agile EQ> Develop your EQ or pages 15-26, “Becoming more Agile,” on the paper profile.
+Developing EQ: Refer learners either to Catalyst at Home > Agile EQ > Develop your EQ or pages 15–26, “Becoming more Agile,” on the paper profile.
 Ask: